adevinta/zoe/docs/index.md

-# Zoe - The Kafka companion
+# Zoe - The Kafka Companion

 Zoe is a command line tool to interact with kafka in an easy and intuitive way.
 Wanna see this in action ? check out this demo...